-Prisoners of the Royal George came from counties thoughout England.
-They were held on prison hulks prior to embarking on the Royal George
+Prisoners of the Royal George came from counties throughout England.
+They were held on prison hulks prior to embarking on the Royal George in July 1828.

 Surgeon William Gregor

 William Gregor was employed as surgeon superintendent, his third voyage in that capacity.
 He kept a medical journal from 15 July 1828 to January 1829.
 The first page of the Surgeons Journal has the note: As this surgeon is in a state of derangement or imbecility of mind, let this Journal be passed.

 William Gregor's General Remarks were included at the end of the journal -

 During the 5 days which remained of the month of August after our departure from Spithead, the weather was generally fine.
 The usual sea sickness was general among the Guard and Prisoners